Automattic/woocommerce-services/readme.txt

 8. Checking on the health of Connect for WooCommerce

 == Changelog ==

+= 0.9.2 =
+* Fix a fatal error that could happen on activation if WooCommerce or Jetpack were not present
+* Send order shipping information with label rate requests to allow for pre-selection

 = 0.9.1 =
 * Update contributors to include a few we missed